Ezriel Carlebach: Views and opinions

 Carlebach criticised, that after the verdict of Rudolf Kastner the Israeli government appealed the conviction literally overnight, unable to properly examine at all the substantial grounds for the judgment.

 In 1954, Carlebach spent a three-week trip in India.
 "During this visit he met with Nehru and other leaders of the state and the Congress Party."
 His book about the trip, India: Account of a Voyage, long the only Hebrew book on India, was published in 1956 and became an instant best-seller, appearing in several editions in the years after its initial appearance.

 Tommy Lapid recalls, Carlebach "shut himself up in the Dan Hotel and from there he sent us his typewritten pages, ready for the printing press.
 I was his very young secretary, and I watched, with thirst and surprise, the birth of the book.
 Carlebach was driven to write the book by a powerful inner force, in a creative endeavour that was almost compulsive.
 Two months later he was dead, at 48.
 He left a widow, a daughter, and an orphaned newspaper, and this book – a creative outburst of the greatest journalist who wrote in Hebrew."

 Especially for his publications issued under the pseudonym Ipkha Mistabra, he is considered to be one of the most talented and influential authors of editorials in Hebrew journalism.
-The Tel Aviv street where the offices of Ma'ariv are located was renamed after Carlebach.
+The Tel Aviv street where the offices of Ma'ariv are located was renamed after Carlebach, as is the Tel Aviv Red Line (and future Green Line) large underground light rail station located nearby.